jontay999/RepCTFChallenges/Web/README.md

 - simple sqli to login as `admin`

-3. xss1 (in progress)
+3. xss1 (done)

-- notes app, admin bot can read the notes
+- quiz app, admin bot can read the notes

+4. ssrf1